 We have helped multiple Federal, State, and Local Government agencies create Accessibility Compliant PDF to meet section 508 and WCAG standards.
-We can also help in making your current PDF accessibility compliant OR providing a solution on how a non-conformant PDF can be posted on your website by meet regulation requirements.
+We can also help in making your current PDF accessibility compliant OR providing a solution on how a non-conformant PDF can be posted on your website by meeting regulation requirements.
+When it comes to PDF, 508 compliant PDF creation becomes more important.
 Adobe PDFs are the most commonly used electronic document format but Section 508 Compliance of Accessible Documents includes Microsoft Word, Excel, ePUB, Mobi, XML, and PowerPoint, too.

 What is Section 508 of the Rehabilitation Act of 1973?

 In 1998, Congress amended the Rehabilitation Act of 1973 to require Federal agencies to make their electronic and information technology (EIT) accessible to people with disabilities.
 The law (29 U.S.C § 794 (d)) applies to all Federal agencies when they develop, procure, maintain, or use electronic and information technology.
 Under Section 508, agencies must give disabled employees and members of the public access to information comparable to the access available to others.